was successfully added to your cart.

 +--------------------+---------+-------+--------------------+-------------------+------+

-We can see here a separate row with images for each frame. pagenum column contains the number of the frame.
-Let’s display frames as images using the display_images function:
+There will be a separate row with an image for each DICOM frame.
+Then, the pagenum column will contain the number of the frame.
+Let’s display frames as images using display_images function:

 display_images(result, limit=2)

-DicomToImageV3 supports up to 1000 frames or more, depending on memory limitations.
-When working with a large number of frames during the debugging of the pipeline, it is helpful to extract only a limited number of frames.
+DicomToImageV3 supports up to 1000 frames or more, depending on the size of the frames and the available memory.
+When working with a large number of frames during debugging of the pipeline, it is useful to extract only a limited number of frames.
 To do this, you can set the frameLimit parameter:

 dicom_to_image = DicomToImageV3() \